Atmospheric optics: Cloud coloration

-Halos
+Halo

-A halo (ἅλως; also known as a nimbus, icebow or gloriole) is an optical phenomenon produced by the interaction of light from the sun or moon with ice crystals in the atmosphere, resulting in colored or white arcs, rings or spots in the sky.
-Many halos are positioned near the sun or moon, but others are elsewhere and even in the opposite part of the sky.
+A halo (ἅλως; also known as a nimbus, icebow or gloriole) is an optical phenomenon produced by the interaction of light from the Sun or Moon with ice crystals in the atmosphere, resulting in colored or white arcs, rings or spots in the sky.
+Many halos are positioned near the Sun or Moon, but others are elsewhere and even in the opposite part of the sky.
 They can also form around artificial lights in very cold weather when ice crystals called diamond dust are floating in the nearby air.

 There are many types of ice halos.
 They are produced by the ice crystals in cirrus or cirrostratus clouds high in the upper troposphere, at an altitude of 5 km to 10 km, or, during very cold weather, by ice crystals called diamond dust drifting in the air at low levels.
 The particular shape and orientation of the crystals are responsible for the types of halo observed.
 Light is reflected and refracted by the ice crystals and may split into colors because of dispersion.
 The crystals behave like prisms and mirrors, refracting and reflecting sunlight between their faces, sending shafts of light in particular directions.
 For circular halos, the preferred angular distance are 22 and 46 degrees from the ice crystals which create them.
 Atmospheric phenomena such as halos have been used as part of weather lore as an empirical means of weather forecasting, with their presence indicating an approach of a warm front and its associated rain.

 Sun dogs

-Sun dogs are a common type of halo, with the appearance of two subtly-colored bright spots to the left and right of the sun, at a distance of about 22° and at the same elevation above the horizon.
+Sun dogs are a common type of halo, with the appearance of two subtly-colored bright spots to the left and right of the Sun, at a distance of about 22° and at the same elevation above the horizon.
 They are commonly caused by plate-shaped hexagonal ice crystals.
 These crystals tend to become horizontally aligned as they sink through the air, causing them to refract the sunlight to the left and right, resulting in the two sun dogs.

-As the sun rises higher, the rays passing through the crystals are increasingly skewed from the horizontal plane.
-Their angle of deviation increases and the sundogs move further from the sun.
-However, they always stay at the same elevation as the sun.
-Sun dogs are red-colored at the side nearest the sun.
+As the Sun rises higher, the rays passing through the crystals are increasingly skewed from the horizontal plane.
+Their angle of deviation increases and the sundogs move further from the Sun.
+However, they always stay at the same elevation as the Sun.
+Sun dogs are red-colored at the side nearest the Sun.
 Farther out the colors grade to blue or violet.
 However, the colors overlap considerably and so are muted, rarely pure or saturated.
 The colors of the sun dog finally merge into the white of the parhelic circle (if the latter is visible).

 It is theoretically possible to predict the forms of sun dogs as would be seen on other planets and moons.
 Mars might have sundogs formed by both water-ice and CO2-ice.
 On the giant gas planets — Jupiter, Saturn, Uranus and Neptune — other crystals form the clouds of ammonia, methane, and other substances that can produce halos with four or more sundogs.